 OPENING HOURS

-Monday-Sunday 10am - 6pm
+Monday-Saturday 10am - 6pm

 Eastbourne E Waste recycle all electrical items...
 Free of charge!
+(DROP OFF ONLY)

-you can see some examples of common items we recycle further down this page.
+You can see some examples of common items we recycle further down this page.

 What is E-Waste?

-Electrical waste or e-waste is a term for electronic products that have become unwanted, non-working or obsolete and have essentially reached the end of their useful life.
+Electrical waste or E-Waste is a term for electronic products that have become unwanted, non-working or obsolete and have essentially reached the end of their useful life.

 What happens to your hard drives & memory cards/sticks